Creating Amazon CloudWatch Alarms

-You can create an Amazon CloudWatch alarm that sends an Amazon Simple Notification Service message when the alarm changes state.
+You can create a CloudWatch alarm that sends an Amazon Simple Notification Service message when the alarm changes state.
 An alarm watches a single metric over a time period you specify, and performs one or more actions based on the value of the metric relative to a given threshold over a number of time periods.
-The action is a notification sent to an Amazon SNS topic or Auto Scaling policy.
+The action is a notification sent to an Amazon Simple Notification Service topic or Auto Scaling policy.
 Alarms invoke actions for sustained state changes only.
-Amazon CloudWatch alarms will not invoke actions simply because they are in a particular state, the state must have changed and been maintained for a specified number of periods.
+CloudWatch alarms will not invoke actions simply because they are in a particular state, the state must have changed and been maintained for a specified number of periods.

 After an alarm invokes an action due to a change in state, its subsequent behavior depends on the type of action that you have associated with the alarm.
 For Auto Scaling policy notifications, the alarm continues to invoke the action for every period that the alarm remains in the new state.
-For Amazon SNS notifications, no additional actions are invoked.
+For Amazon Simple Notification Service notifications, no additional actions are invoked.

 An alarm has three possible states:

 OK—The metric is within the defined threshold

 ALARM—The metric is outside of the defined threshold

 INSUFFICIENT_DATA—The alarm has just started, the metric is not available, or not enough data is available for the metric to determine the alarm state